 Mylan Has a Strong Biosimilars Portfolio

 Our global portfolio includes biosimilars referencing many of the best-selling biologics worldwide and focuses primarily on the areas of oncology, immunology, endocrinology, ophthalmology and dermatology.
-Following years of innovation and R&D, Mylan offers a diverse biosimilars portfolio that includes 20 biosimilars and insulin analogs on the market or in development.
+Following years of innovation and R&D, Mylan offers one of the industry’s largest and most diverse global biosimilars franchises.
 Further, Mylan has more than 100 marketing authorizations for biosimilar and insulin analog products worldwide.

 Governments and Payors Can Benefit from Biosimilars